tyler-fishbone/bus-mall/user_stories.md

 * know if the grouping of images affects which product the user chooses so I can put arrange the products on the catalog page in the most effective way.
 * be able to add and remove products from this app easily so I can use it again as we get more products in to sell.
 * have a simple interface for adding and removing products so I can update it myself.
+* have the instructions for the survey on the site spelled out clearly so that we can ensure all participants are giving the feedback we are looking for.

 ## As a web developer I want to...